 - The study of Biodiversity will prepare students to make informed decisions about the environment.

-- This course will support students in meeting Washington State 2013 Science Learning Standards.
+- This course will help students in meeting Washington State Next Generation Science Standards, specifically in Life Science.

 Content: Students will be actively engaged in learning and experiencing the following:

 - Basic chemistry concepts, the structure of the atom, and periodic table